Blog

 It Prevents Deficiency of Essential Fatty Acids

-Some patients are at higher risk of essential fatty acid deficiency due to the need for fat-free or low-fat admixture.
+Certain patients are at increased risk of essential fatty acid deficiency because they require fat-free or low-fat parenteral nutrition solutions.
 Continuous TPN causes continuous secretion of insulin, which limits the mobilization of essential fatty acids stored in the adipose tissues.
 Conversely, cyclic TPN limits insulin secretion, which causes the release of essential fatty acids from adipose tissues into the bloodstream.
 Thus, it helps reverse or treat essential fatty acid deficiency.

-However, the research on the use of cyclic TPN in treating or preventing essential fatty acid deficiency is currently limited and more research needs to be conducted to establish this theory.
+However, the research on the use of cyclic TPN for treating or preventing essential fatty acid deficiency is currently limited, and more research needs to be conducted to establish this theory.

 Ask About TPN Home Infusion